 Cmd+K).
 In the Connect to Server dialog, paste the information from the pop-up. (vnc://10.221.189.13:5903in the example above).

 This step works only on macOS.
-If you’re working on a Linux or Windows machine instead, launch your preferred VNC client and connect to<VM-IP>:<VNC-port>(10.10.10.4:6002in the example above).
+On Linux or Windows, launch your preferred VNC client and connect to

 Adminuser password to whatever works for you. - (Optional) Launch the Terminal application and run the following command.